anusinh9/awselasticsearch/README.md

 # Question and Answers
 1. What did you choose to automate the provisioning and bootstrapping of the instance?
 Why?
-Automation provides and abstraction layer where a well written code can be re-used and re-deployed again and which can avoid the possibilty of human error.
+💡 Automation provides and abstraction layer where a well written code can be re-used and re-deployed again and which can avoid the possibilty of human error.
 2. How did you choose to secure ElasticSearch?
 Why?
-Providing
+💡 By providing
 1- node-2-node encryption
 2 - encryption for data at rest (not bundled with AWS free tier)
 3. How would you monitor this instance?
 What metrics would you monitor?
-By Providing Cloudwatch log groups and setting up different alarms based on cloudwatch
+💡 By Providing Cloudwatch log groups and setting up different alarms based on cloudwatch
 4. Could you extend your solution to launch a secure cluster of ElasticSearch nodes?
 What would need to change to support this use case?
-Indeed We can use fine -grained access control to restrict the access further for the cluster setup and also we can setup master nodes which are handy when it comes to manage cluster in a more secure manner.
+💡 Indeed We can use fine -grained access control to restrict the access further for the cluster setup and also we can setup master nodes which are handy when it comes to manage cluster in a more secure manner.
 5. Could you extend your solution to replace a running ElasticSearch instance with little or no downtime?
 How?
-Yes Indeed we can used the "snapshot_options" where we can store snaphots depending upon hours and when required we can bring up cluster using snapshot in no time.
+💡 Yes Indeed we can used the "snapshot_options" where we can store snaphots depending upon hours and when required we can bring up cluster using snapshot in no time.
 6. Was it a priority to make your code well structured, extensible, and reusable?
-Yes indeed using  IAC we are making sure code is re-usable and extensible as our priority.
+💡 Yes indeed using  IAC we are making sure code is re-usable and extensible as our priority.
 7. What sacrifices did you make due to time?
-Not much I had to balance my professional commitments, it took around 1 day of some study and 1 day for implementation and testing.
+💡 Not much I had to balance my professional commitments, it took around 1 day of some study and 1 day for implementation and testing.